Plant chemicals known as flavonoids may explain why tea drinkers seem less likely to have cardiovascular disease.

 Don't be tempted by green tea extracts or supplements that promise an easy way to get a concentrated dose of flavonoids.
 Dr. Sesso recommends steering clear of these products, as the evidence about their effectiveness and safety is limited.

 There are no known downsides to drinking a cup or two of tea a day.
-But excessive amounts may harm the kidneys, as described in a recent letter to The New England Journal of Medicine.
-Doctors traced a man's kidney failure to his gallon-a-day iced tea habit.
-Black tea is a rich source of oxalates, which can cause kidney stones (and, in this case, kidney failure).
+But excessive amounts of some teas may harm the kidneys, as described in a recent letter to The New England Journal of Medicine.
+For example, black tea is a rich source of oxalates, which can cause kidney stones.

 "Drink tea if you enjoy it, in moderation, and not because you're taking it as a medicine," says Dr. Sesso.
 Stirring in a little sugar is fine, but if you add a few heaping teaspoons of sugar, you're probably canceling out tea's possible benefits, he notes.
 And beware of the sugar found in many bottled teas, some of which contain as much as nine teaspoons of sugar per serving—almost as much as colas and other soft drinks.
-One popular bottled tea also has a surprisingly high amount of sodium (more than 200 milligrams).
 Check bottled tea labels and choose only pure, unadulterated tea—or save money and brew your own at home.